Leon-87-7/md2pdf/README.md

 Make sure you have write permissions in the output directory.

-### Special characters
+### Special characters in filenames

-Make sure you remove any emojis or none utf-8 characters
+Avoid using emojis or non-UTF-8 characters in output filenames, as they may cause issues with wkhtmltopdf.

 ## Future features